ktaka-ccmp/ktaka.blog.ccmp.jp/2024/HTMX-FasAPI-Sign-in-with-Google/Readme.en.md

 </head>
 ```

-These are the basic usage of HTMX with FastAPI.
+These are the examples of basic usage of HTMX with FastAPI.

 # Sign-in with Google button